 Awesome.
 So a quick recap, and I highly recommend if you haven’t, after this session, like I said, I highly recommend, I’m biased but, listening to Part 1.

-– Exactly.
-So again, we’re going to get a little more into the product world today.
+Exactly.
+We’re going to get a little more into the product world today.
 This isn’t going to be a full demo, but we will be showing you some of the in-app experience as well as the product.
 I highly recommend signing up for the free trial for form tracking if you are an existing CallRail customer, or you can activate that in the app but we’ll talk about activation a little more towards the end.

 How does form tracking work?